 Building a strong foundation in basic skills is also extremely important.
 Your child can easily create “muscle memory” for exams by memorising formulae that help him or her answer Math and Science questions or templates for English essay structures for argumentative or expository writing.

 2. Manage The Big Leap

 The jump to secondary is a big one — your child has to manage and cope with seven or more subjects.

 Hence, the immediate challenge here is time management.

 To meet this challenge head on, your child can collate and write his or her deadlines and project due dates out ahead of time.
 This so that your child's assignments don’t take him or her by surprise.
 Even revision can be done on a schedule!
 Putting hours or specific days aside for different subjects will ensure that each area of study gets its due attention.

-Watch the video below as Shuli shares important tips to help your child tackle common challenges in upper secondary.
+Watch the video below as Shuli shares important tips to help your child tackle common challenges in lower secondary.

 Of course, all this is meaningless without a healthy mind and good spirits!

 Your child's early teenage years can struggle with issues between friends or crises of self-confidence.
 Getting your child to maintain an open communication with you and his or her teachers can provide him or her with support system during this important time.
 At the same time, you can also use car rides or mealtimes to find out more about your child's day in school.